satyajitlion/GravLensing/research-log/Research Log 09-24-2025.md

 ***
 ### Next Steps

-Watch the following video (hi)[https://www.youtube.com/watch?v=qFJeN9V1ZsI&t=423s] and continue taking notes on Neural Networks if it's not possible to access the room 330/undergrad lounge on campus tomorrow.
+Watch the following video [Keras With TensorFlow](https://www.youtube.com/watch?v=qFJeN9V1ZsI&t=423s) and continue taking notes on Neural Networks if it's not possible to access the room 330/undergrad lounge on campus tomorrow.
 If I can access either room 330 or the undergrad lounge, work on mock lens generation instead.

 ##### Tags: #Keras #NeuralNetworks #TrainingData